mads-XD-kristensen/RedisCache/README.md

 Make sure that neo4j database and redis database is running and you might need to change user and password for neo4j driver in main.py

-Firt-time-setup: For redis use `docker-compose up -d` and a docker container should start with redis installed